csc-training/geocomputing/python/puhti/README.md

 ### Get example scripts to Puhti

 * Log in to Puhti web interface: https://puhti.csc.fi
+* Start a `Login node shell`
-* Create a folder for yourself.
+* Create a folder for yourself:
-    * From front page upper toolbar: Files -> /scratch/project_2000745/
+    * Switch to your projects scratch directory: `cd /scratch/project_200xxxx/` (fill in your project number for x)
-    * Create new own folder: New Directory ->  [your_username] -> OK
+    * Create new own folder:`mkdir <your_username>` (fill in your user name for y)
-	* Open your own folder: click the name of your folder
-* Download exercise files from Github to Puhti
-    * Open terminal inside your own folder: from mid left toolbar, find the button: Open in Terminal
+    * Switch into your own folder: `cd <your_username>` (fill in your username for y)
-    * Clone this repository: `git clone https://github.com/csc-training/geocomputing`
+    * Get the exercise material by cloning this repository: `git clone https://github.com/csc-training/geocomputing`
+    * Switch to the directory with example files: `cd python/puhti`.
+    * Check that we are in the correct place: `pwd` should show something like `/scratch/project_200xxxx/<your_username>/python/puhti`.

 ## Interactive job

-Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to run parts of the script and edit the script in between test-runs; so this suits best when still writing the script.
+Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to edit the script in between test-runs; so this suits best when still writing the script.
 Usually it is best to use some smaller test dataset for this.

+### Visual Studio Code

+With Visual Studio Code you can also just run parts of the script.

 * Start [Visual Studio Code](https://docs.csc.fi/computing/webinterface/vscode/) in [Puhti web interface](https://docs.csc.fi/computing/webinterface/).
     * Open VSCode start page from front page: Apps -> Visual Studio code
     * Choose settings for VSCode:
-        * Project: project_2000745
+        * Project: project_200xxxx
         * Partition: interactive
         * Number of CPU cores: 1
         * Memory: 4 Gb